 Sacramento, CA 95817

-A current copy of the complaint form is included in the Appendix of these Procedures.
+A current copy of the complaint form can be found here.
 The Chancellor or the Chief of Police may also refer issues to the Office of Compliance for investigation and the PAB for review and recommendation.

 C. Filing Deadline